DevExpress/devextreme-documentation/concepts/05 UI Components/List/00 Getting Started with List/02 Create a List.md

 ---

 ##### jQuery

-[Add DevExtreme to your jQuery application](/concepts/58%20jQuery%20Components/05%20Add%20DevExtreme%20to%20a%20jQuery%20Application/00%20Add%20DevExtreme%20to%20a%20jQuery%20Application.md '/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/') and use the following code to create a **List**:
+[Add DevExtreme to your jQuery application](/concepts/58%20jQuery%20Components/05%20Add%20DevExtreme%20to%20a%20jQuery%20Application/00%20Add%20DevExtreme%20to%20a%20jQuery%20Application.md '/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/') and use the following code to create a List:

     <!-- tab: index.js -->
     $(function () {